mrhelloboy/seven/README.md

 ## Prerequisites

 1. The Hugo Modules feature is required.
 So you need to download Go locally.
 Please refer to the document [Hugo Modules Prerequisite](https://gohugo.io/hugo-modules/use-modules/#prerequisite) for details.
 2. Hugo version should be at least `v0.112.0`. **It is recommended to use the latest version of Go and Hugo**.
+Reference documentation [configure-cache-busters](https://gohugo.io/getting-started/configuration/#configure-cache-busters)

 ## Usage

 1. There are already Hugo sites using this theme, you need to delete the themes directory and related files (if any)

-2. initialize the site to module and execute the command in the root directory of your site:
+2. Initialize the site to module and execute the command in the root directory of your site:

    ```bash
    hugo mod init github/[username]/[sitename]